In this section, you’ll get a better understanding of factors that may affect your breast cancer risk.

 However, why a certain combination of factors might cause breast cancer in one person, but not in another, is still unclear.

-The data in this section come from two main types of research studies:
+The data in this section come from 2 main types of research studies:

 The goal of these studies is to give information that helps support or disprove an idea about a possible link between an exposure (like alcohol use) and an outcome (like breast cancer) in people.